Our History in San Diego

 - “Anchored”, All Peoples Youth Group (2011)

 2012: The Launch of a Movement

-In 2012 our leadership that God was challenging us to believe for the beginnings of a movement of churches from All Peoples Church.
-In February of 2012 we hosted our first misssions conference, World Mandate West, and were overjoyed with the turn-out as hundreds gathered from California and Arizona to receive God’s heart for the nations.
-Several church planting teams are in the works, and we’re thrilled for whatever God has in store!
+In 2012, the church leaders sensed the challenge from God to believe for the beginnings of a movement of churches from All Peoples Church.
+In February of 2012, All Peoples hosted its first missions conference, World Mandate West.
+The turnout was incredible as hundreds gathered from California and Arizona to receive God’s heart for the nations.

 2013: Expanding the House

 God was moving powerfully, and there was a strong sense that he was going to expand All Peoples Church.
 In 2013, All Peoples grew not only in attendance but also in corporate gatherings.